January 29, 2026

 January 18, 2026

-Supply Chains and the Boundaries of Negligence: Limbu v Dyson [2024]
+Supply Chains and the Boundaries of Corporate Liability in Negligence: Limbu v Dyson [2024]

 Can a UK domiciled company be held liable in negligence for the acts of an independent foreign supplier?
 In Limbu v Dyson Technology Limited [2024] EWCA Civ 1564, the Court of Appeal refused to stay proceedings brought by migrant workers alleging forced labour at a Malaysian factory supplying the Defendant.
 The issue was not whether the Claimants had a valid case, but where that case should be heard on Spiliada principles: the courts of England or Malaysia.